 If you can’t eat it, you shouldn’t be putting it on your skin.
 We don’t use any toxic chemicals, harsh preservatives, or synthetic fragrances.
 Our skin deserves pure ingredients from clean and pristine sources.

 All of our products go through the most minimal amount of processing possible, if any, to ensure that the alive and active ingredients are not jeopardized.
 We don’t just show you a list of ingredients of herbs from nature — we make sure that these ingredients are in their most true and active form.

 We, at Annmarie Skin Care, believe in full transparency when it comes to the ingredients we put in our products.
 We feel everyone deserves the right to know exactly what they are putting on their skin so they can make an informed decision of whether or not they want to purchase a product.

 Genetically engineered crops are slowly polluting our land here in the United States, as well as around the world.
 We feel it is essential to take part in the movement to protect the food supply for us and future generations by not using any GMO crops.

 These statistics represent our efforts towards sustainability and ethical business practices when it comes to our products.

-9,077,260: That’s about how many ml of preservative free goodness our customers purchased last year
+9,077,260: That’s about how many ml of harsh preservative-free goodness our customers purchased last year

 We sold 9,077,260 ml of products last year.
-That means our customers have put 9,077,260 ml worth of preservative and toxin free skin care on their bodies, replacing synthetic ingredients with natural, nurturing alternatives.
+That means our customers have put 9,077,260 ml worth of preservative and toxic-free skin care on their bodies, replacing synthetic ingredients with natural, nurturing alternatives.

-168: That’s how many different chemicals a day you've kept off your body using our products.
+168: That’s how many different toxic chemicals a day you've kept off your body using our products.